Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **Attack** : data extraction, data corruption, malware injection
 - **Avoid detection** : ICMP tunnels, delete logs, erase command history

+We call **pivot** the ability of an attacker to move from machine to machine in a target network.

 ### Attack frameworks

 - **Cyber Kill Chain** : linear framework in 7 steps :
-  - Reconnaissance
+  - Reconnaissance : Gather Intel
-  - Weaponization
+  - Weaponization : Build a deliverable payload including an exploit with a backdoor
-  - Delivery
+  - Delivery : Deliver the executable to the target
-  - Exploitation
+  - Exploitation : Execute the code on the target's device
-  - Installation
+  - Installation : Malware is installed on the OS
-  - Command and Control
+  - Command and Control : A C2 channel is created for remote access
-  - Actions
+  - Actions : Attackers can remotely carry out any action

-- **MITR pre-ATT&CK and ATT&CK matrices** : free framework using matrices showing different tactics for reconnaissance and attack
+- **MITRE pre-ATT&CK and ATT&CK matrices** : Adversarial Tactics, Techniques and Common Knowledge
+  Free framework using matrices showing different tactics for reconnaissance and attack.
+  It lists a lot of categories of attacks, with documentation, prevention techniques and external references.

-- **Diamond model** : model using relations between 4 core features :
+- **Diamond model of intrusion analysis** : model using relations between 4 core features :
   - Victim
   - Capacity
   - Adversary